spacelift-io/user-documentation/docs/concepts/policy/push-policy/README.md

 Please note that you cannot cancel module test runs.
 Only proposed and tracked stack runs can be canceled.

 !!! info
     Note that run preemption is _best effort_ and not guaranteed.
-If the run is either picked up by the worker or approved by a human in the meantime then the cancelation itself is canceled.
+If the run is either picked up by the worker or approved by a human in the meantime then the cancellation itself is canceled.

 ### Corner case: track, don't trigger